On this page

 Cancer cases by The Institute of Alcohol Studies

-- Alcohol-related cancers cause more deaths than alcohol-related liver disease
+- Alcohol-related cancers cause a similar number of deaths to alcohol-related liver disease

 - Public awareness that alcohol causes cancer is very low, with only 13% of people identifying cancer as a health outcome of alcohol consumption (ScHARR)